 Thus, converging evidence suggests that people can use vocal imitation as an effective means of communication.
-But can vocal imitations ever give rise to words that can be integrated into the vocabulary of a language?
-And if so, by what means might this happen?
-To answer these questions, we recruited participants to play an online version of the children's game of "Telephone".
+At the same time, vocal imitations are not words.
+If vocal imitation played a role in the origin of some spoken words, then it is necessary to identify the minimal conditions under which vocal imitations can give rise to more word-like vocalizations that can eventually be integrated into a vocabulary of a language.
+In the present set of studies we ask whether vocal imitations can transition to more word-like forms through sheer repetition --- without an explicit intent to communicate.
+To answer this question, we recruited participants to play an online version of the children's game of "Telephone".
 In the children’s game, a spoken message is whispered from one person to the next.
 In our version, the original message or "seed sound" was a recording of an environmental sound.
 The initial group of participants (first generation) imitated these seed sounds, the next generation imitated the previous imitators, and so on for up to 8 generations.

+Our approach resembles in some ways but ultimately diverges from other efforts to understand language evolution through the use of transmission chain designs.
+Iterated learning paradigms explain how constraints imposed by populations of language learners shape the structure of an evolving language [REFS].
+Here, the constraints that are hypothesized to drive vocalizations to become more wordlike are not related to any learning process, but instead are expected to emerge from constraints on reproducibility.
+That is, we sought to determine whether iterated reproduction, even without learning, was a sufficient enough constraint to allow for the emergence of more wordlike signals.

-We then conducted a series of analyses and additional experiments to systematically answer the following questions: First, do imitations stabilize in form and become more word-like as they are repeated?
+After collecting the imitations, we conducted a series of analyses and additional experiments to systematically answer the following questions: First, do imitations stabilize in form and become more word-like as they are repeated?
 Second, do the imitations retain a resemblance to the original environmental sound that inspired them?
 If so, it should be possible for naïve participants to match the emergent words back to the original seed sounds.
-Third, do the imitations become more suitable as labels for the category of sounds that motivated them?
+Third, do the imitations become more suitable as categorical labels for the sounds that motivated them?
 For example, does the imitation of a particular water-splashing sound become, over generations of repeated imitation, a better label for the more general category of water-splashing sounds?

 Experiment 1: Stabilization of imitations through repetition

 In the first experiment, we collected the vocal imitations, and assessed the extent to which repeating imitations of environmental sounds over generations of unique speakers results in progressive stabilization toward more word-like forms.
 After collecting the imitations, we measured changes in the stability of the imitations in three ways.
 First, we measured changes in the perception of acoustic similarity between subsequent generations of imitations along contiguous transmission chains.
 Second, we used algorithmic measures of acoustic similarity to assess the similarity of imitations sampled within and between transmission chains.
 Third, we obtained transcriptions of imitations, and measured the extent to which later generation imitations were transcribed with greater consistency and agreement.
-The results show that repeated imitation results in vocalizations that are easier to repeat with high fidelity and easier to transcribe into English orthography.
+The results show that repeated imitation results in vocalizations that are easier to repeat with high fidelity and more consistently transcribed into English orthography.

 Methods